goguide/goguide.github.io/readme.md

 - [ ] Make languages linkable (url param)
 - [ ] Add social buttons
 - [ ] Make chapters linkable (dynamic url hash as you scroll?)

+# Contribution

+## Code

+- `npm run start` for dev serve+watch

+- `npm run rebuild` for a clean prod rebuild

+- `npm run i18n` to generate i18n files

+## Translations

+Translation files are located at `src/i18n/`.
+Submit a pull request and the translation will be added after a review.